 Running messages for elderly neighbours was one way of earning the entrance fee, and another was to collect empty jam jars, eight of which would cover the price of a ticket”.

 Post its cinema days, the building housed O’Meara’s camping supplies shop for many years, it is now home to Cork Community Art Link (CCAL).

-Adopted from Ellie O’Byrne’s interview with Tom Foley, The Echo, 24 March 2020, 100 years of Lido cinema in Blackpool is being celebrated (echolive.ie)
+READ MORE: The above is adapted from Ellie O’Byrne’s interview with Tom Foley, The Echo, 24 March 2020, 100 years of Lido cinema in Blackpool is being celebrated (echolive.ie)